p1ng-request/docs/templates/Python/Python_Looping_Over_Dataframe.md

 **Author:** [Oketunji Oludolapo](https://www.linkedin.com/in/oludolapo-oketunji/)

-This notebook will help you in looping over your tables and getting concise information
+**Description:** This notebook provides an overview of how to use loops to iterate over a dataframe in Python.

 ## Input